 UISP International Departmentteams@mondialiantirazzisti.org

 LEAP Sports Scotland

 LEAP Sports (Leadership, Equality and Active Participation in Sports) is Scotland’s LGBTI sports charity committed to breaking down the structural, social and individual barriers which prevent lesbian, gay, bisexual, transgender and intersex (LGBTI) people across the country from accessing, participating and excelling in Scottish sport at all levels.
-The work LEAP does focuses on helping to develop LGBTI inclusive sports clubs and groups; providing LGBTI specific guidance, training and policy support to the sports sector; sharing research, knowledge and best practice on LGBTI experiences and inclusion in sport, as well as organising targeted events for LGBTI people to engage with sports and physical activity in a safe and supported way.
+The work LEAP does focuses on helping to develop LGBTI inclusive sports clubs and groups; providing LGBTI specific guidance, training and policy support to the sports sector; sharing research, knowledge and best practise on LGBTI experiences and inclusion in sport, as well as organising targeted events for LGBTI people to engage with sports and physical activity in a safe and supported way.

 The project is led by LEAP Sports Scotland and supported by LGBTI sports groups and clubs, sports governing bodies and wider sports sector, equality organisations, etc.

 0044 141 202 firstname.lastname@example.org